OpenZWave/python-openzwave/README.rst

  - The old manager is now available via the pyozw_shell command.
 You need to install module "urwid>=1.1.1" with pip before using it.

  - libopenzwave and openzwave python modules are packaged in the python_openzwave.
-   So developers needs to update their install_requires (it works fine with pyozw_manager).
+   So developers need to update their install_requires (it works fine with pyozw_manager).
-   They can use the following code to update softly :
+   They can use the following code to update it softly :

     .. code-block:: python